I/O services for command line interface

 --form diff=<true|false>(defaults totrue)

-- an optional extra parameter can be set the diff mode import:
+- an optional extra parameter can be set to use the diff mode import:

 --form output=<plain|xml>(defaults toplain)